cardinaltroy/rc2-engine/README.md

 ## Default control & hotkey

-In the engine directory, you can use:
+In the engine, you can use:

 ### `Move camera`